SRI-CSL/radler/examples/ardupilot/etb2/README.rst

   radler_plantdot(RADL, WS, RES) :- radler(RADL, WS, 'plantdot', RES), equals(RES, "plantdotted").
   colcon_build(WS, RES) :- colcon(WS, RES), equals(RES, "built").

 To add a claim to an ETB node, use the command ``etb2 add-claim --query=<query>``, where ``<query>`` represents the input query for which ETB2 will compute its corresponding claim and add it to the node.
+This process also generates the ROS2 structure, executables, JSON representation of Radler nodes and topics, and PNG representation of pub/sub relationships between Radler nodes.
 In this example, we assume that you have copied 'afs.radl' and the associated user code under the 'src' directory, and we assume the 'ros2_ws' workspace directory is located at '/tmp/'.

 ::

   etb2 add-claim --query="radler_build('afs', 'ros2_ws', A)" verbose --level=debug
-  etb2 show-info

 Below is an example demonstrating a successful addition of the claim.
+The ``radler_build`` query results are examined by ``etb2 show-info`` command.
+ETB2 has incorporated a total of 13 claims, which Claim 11 being the primary one referencing four subclaims.
+Each step of the workflow was analyzed by invoking services.
+This demonstration highlights the successful integration of Radler and Colcon within the ETB2 framework.
+It showcases an efficient workflow that not only generates essential codes and executables but also provides evidence-backed claims regarding the system's architecture.

 ::

+  etb2 show-info

   -------------------------------
     ETB2 node: [192.168.178.49:4120]